viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

 ### Day 2.
 2022.04.24, sunday.

 ##### Notes.
-  - Time : 15:45
+  - Time : 3:45pm
   - The first few pieces of oatmeal are covered.
   - The colour is quite more vibrant.
 Connections has been made between the pieces of blob.
 It's alive :)
-  - Temperature in the Ctrl_box is : 21.0ºC
+  - Temperature in the Ctrl #1 is : 21.0ºC
-  - Temperature in the Exp_box is : 20.9ºC
+  - Temperature in the Exp #1 is : 20.9ºC

 ##### Steps.